dreamfactorysoftware/platform-wiki/Platform-Documentation/What-is-DreamFactory/FAQs.md

 Because DreamFactory is open source and REST APIs are very flexible, usage is diverse.

-The most common use case is for mobile app development that requires connections to data sources on the backend.
+The most common use case is mobile app development that requires connections to data sources on the backend.
 DreamFactory is used by large enterprise companies for both internal and customer-facing applications, systems integrators and mobile app development companies building apps for their enterprise clients, freelance developers, students, and hobbyists.

 DreamFactory is also used by ISVs (independent software vendors) as the run-time API server that connects frontend apps to backend data using REST.
 ISVs include companies that sell mobile applications, SaaS web application companies, and IoT vendors (Internet of Things).